barichd/brailleorch/borframework.md

 <h2 id="braille">Chapter 5: Braille Specified Points</h2>

 This chapter will be created and updated on scratch, but all of these points are critical for developing the software.
-General rules of braille music notation will not be repeated unless none of the current available softwares can do.
+General rules of braille music notation will not be repeated unless none of the current available softwares can handle them well.

 **********